JHU-PL-Lab/www-fpse/style-guide.md

   end
 | D -> 3
 ```

-Otherwise, use parentheses for ordinary grouping, function arguments, tuples, and operator precedence--everything that is _not_ control flow.
-And remember to align them!

 **Use blank lines to separate ideas.** Put blank lines between top-level definitions unless they are very closely related and are short.
 Avoid large unbroken blocks of definitions.